Kaposi’s sarcoma and HIV

 Kaposi’s sarcoma in people living with HIV

-In the early years of the HIV epidemic, KS was a common and widely recognised illness in people who had advanced HIV disease.
-But soon after effective HIV treatment became available in 1996, the number of cases of Kaposi’s sarcoma fell dramatically.
-Consistent, long-term use of HIV treatment lowers the risk of Kaposi’s sarcoma.
+In the early years of the HIV epidemic, KS was a common and widely recognised illness in people who had advanced HIV.
+But soon after effective HIV treatment became available in 1996, the number of cases of KS fell dramatically.
+Consistent, long-term use of HIV treatment lowers the risk of Kaposi’s sarcoma significantly.
 HIV treatment suppresses the replication of HIV, which allows the immune system to better control the HHV-8 virus.

-Nonetheless, Kaposi’s sarcoma does still occur at relatively high rates in people living with HIV.
+Nonetheless, KS does still occur at relatively high rates in people living with HIV.
 It remains one of the two most common cancers in people living with HIV in Western countries (the other is non-Hodgkin lymphoma).
-Among gay men living with HIV, the rate of new cases of KS is roughly the same as the rate of the most common cancers that occur in HIV-negative people, which are prostate cancer in men and breast cancer in women.
+Among gay and bisexual men living with HIV, the rate of new cases of KS is roughly the same as the rate of the most common cancers that occur in HIV-negative people, which are prostate cancer in men and breast cancer in women.

 People living with HIV who have very weakened immune systems are much more vulnerable to KS than other people with HIV.
-People living with HIV whose CD4 count is below 200 are at greatest risk of KS; they are more likely to develop more serious forms of the disease.
+People living with HIV whose CD4 count is below 200 are at greatest risk of KS; they are more likely to develop more serious forms of KS.

 Symptoms

 On the skin, KS causes lesions (abnormal bumps, spots or patches).
 These can appear in a wide range of colours, including pink, purple, violet and brown.
-They may be hard to distinguish if you have dark skin.
+KS and other skin cancers can be more difficult to spot if you have darker skin.
+That’s why cases of KS or skin cancer can sometimes be diagnosed later in people with dark skin.

-They may look quite like a bruise, but do not lose their colour when pressed, as a bruise does.
+KS lesions may look like a bruise, but do not lose their colour when pressed, as a bruise does.
 They are generally painless and not itchy.
+They can be either flat or raised.
 Any part of the skin can be affected, although KS most commonly appears on the feet and legs.

 KS in the skin might grow very slowly and show no changes for a few months.
-In another person, the lesions may grow more quickly, with new areas appearing weekly.
+But in some people, the lesions may grow more quickly, with new areas appearing weekly.

 When KS lesions develop inside the body, this can affect the functioning of internal organs and even be life threatening.
 For example, lesions may develop in the lungs, liver, or digestive tract.